tanyongkuan/crypto-price-dashboard/README.md

 ## Design Decisions

-- **Dynamic Decimal Precision**: Cryptocurrency prices vary significantly in magnitude, so the `formatCrypto` utility dynamically adjusts decimal places based on the value’s size.
 - **Modular Components**: Components like `MinMaxBar` and `CryptoCard` accept props (e.g., `formatter`, `label`) for flexible data display, enabling them to be reused across the application.
 - **Client-Side Only Features**: Interactivity such as hover animations and real-time updates require `"use client"` in specific components (e.g., `CryptoCard`, `MinMaxBar`).
 - **Centralized Error Display**: Errors encountered during data fetching are shown at the top of the dashboard for easy user visibility.